 Not only will castile soap make washing dishes less expensive, it'll also give you zero reason to worry about the skin on your hands and arms every night.
 Ten parts warm water to one part castile soap is all you need to make the washing solution of your dreams.

 8. Clean your whole house with it.

-Love castile soap a whole lot?
 Feel like getting totally carried away?
 Go right ahead!
 You can use the soap to make an all-purpose, clean-nearly-everything spray simply by adding 1/4 cup to 1 quart of warm water and pouring the mixture into a spray bottle.
-Now your whole house can get in on the magic.
+Then spray (dirt and grime) away!